The Ghostley Witch

 started on the lifesaving subject: "It is very romantic.
 I approve."

-track.
-After all, from approving of romance to approving of marriage... il n´y
+right track.
+After all, from approving of romance to approving of marriage...

 Concentrate on Klink now!

-them?
+reach them?
 Were they really on this earth?
-Or out in the void somewhere perhaps...?
+Or out in the void somewhere

-a mind; the rest of her brain was still struggling frantically to find those
+with half a mind; the rest of her brain was still struggling frantically to

-attracted to me.
+strongly attracted to me.
 It´s one of those things.
 You can´t help yourself.
-The moth

-him: it sounded better every moment.
+it to him: it sounded better every moment.
 "I admire you, very much.
-You are
+You

 "And er... forceful, and strong..."

-only features he admired in Frau Linkmeyer.
-Well, she couldn´t blame him.
-Frau
+were the only features he admired in Frau Linkmeyer.
+Well, she couldn´t blame

-Linkmeyer was probably the ugliest woman ever to live in the past, the present
+him.
+Frau Linkmeyer was probably the ugliest woman ever to live in the past,

 yet!
 They lived in the future!
 She had no clue as to how they did it, but their